Russia says battalion withdrawing from near Ukrainian border

-MOSCOW Russia is withdrawing a motorised infantry battalion from a region near Ukraine's eastern border, the Russian Defence Ministry was quoted as saying by state news agencies on Monday.
+MOSCOW Russia is withdrawing a motorized infantry battalion from a region near Ukraine's eastern border, the Russian Defence Ministry was quoted as saying by state news agencies on Monday.

 The United States says progress on resolving the East-West stand-off over Ukraine depends on Russia pulling back troops massed on the border.
 It was not clear whether other troops would pull back or had already withdrawn.